Doctoral Studies

 Co-Promoter

 Doctoral students enrolled after HS 2020 have the option of choosing a person as a co-promoter in addition to their first and second supervisor.
 A co-promoter is a person who already holds a doctorate, who performs a substantial supervisory and support function and – in contrast to first and second supervisors – does not write and assessment on the dissertation.
-She or he does not need to have a habilitation or habilitation equivalence (see PhD Regulations, Section 4.3.)
-The GSL strongly recommends that the supervision of co-promoters be coordinated with the first and second supervisors.
+They do not need to have a habilitation or habilitation equivalence (see PhD Regulations, Section 4.3.)
+The GSL recommends that the supervision of co-promoters be coordinated with the first and second supervisors.

 A co-promoter is officially honored by being listed on the title page of the submitted dissertation.